HiteshRepo/Kubernetes-101/Readme.md

     secretName: <secret-name>
 ```

-If secret is used as volume mount, each attribute in secret is creates its own file and with vaue as contents in it
+If secret is used as volume mount, each attribute in secret is creates its own file and with value as contents in it

 ### Docker Security
 1. Host itself runs a set of processes, docker daemon, ssh-server, etc.